Back Pain

 The upward-facing dog is a mighty pose and one of my favorites.
 It’s a great way to stretch the entire body and relieve stress.
 But it’s also great for beginners because it’s a lot easier than it looks.

-I love teaching this pose to beginners because it allows them to understand yoga from a whole new perspective.
+I love teaching this pose to beginners because it allows them to understand yoga from a new perspective.
 They can begin to appreciate the benefits of exercise and movement.
 This is something they might not have considered before.

 But before we get into it, let’s first look at why it’s so important to practice.